 A subject is the noun or pronoun that represents what or whom the sentence is about.
 In simpler terms, it answers the question “Who or what?”

-In the sentence “The cat slept on the bed,” “cat” is the subject.
+In the sentence “He has risen from the dead,” “he” is the subject.

 It’s also possible for there to be no subject in a sentence, as in the imperative sentence “Close the door!”
 In this case, the subject (YOU) is implied.
 So, when you’re trying to identify the subject of a sentence, just ask yourself “Who or what is this sentence about?”